 Yes!
 Blueberries are loaded with antioxidants and low in sugar.
 Check out the ingredient swap section of this post to keep your strawberry blueberry smoothie lower in sugar.

 Is all of them an answer?!
 Really, if you have some fav fruits, try blending them together in a smoothie.
 Just use my smoothie formula: 1.5 cups fruit (mix n’ match) + 1 cup leafy greens + 1 cup liquid and you’ll be sure to blend the smoothie of your dreams.

 I want smoothies to be blended and enjoyed by all, so I’ve created a variety of recipes for a variety of tastebuds.
-Try these decadent smoothie recipes for your next party, date night, or pool side BBQ for a refreshingly enjoyable summer treat:
+Try these decadent smoothie recipes for your next party, date night or as a great healthy BBQ side for a refreshingly enjoyable summer treat: